The Aldrich Contemporary Art Museum

 about the The Aldrich Contemporary Art Museum :

 Founded by art collector and fashion designer Larry Aldrich in 1964, The Aldrich Contemporary Art Museum is one of the oldest contemporary art museums in the United States.
 The Aldrich is one of the few independent, non-collecting institutions in the country and the only museum in Connecticut solely dedicated to the presentation of contemporary art.
 The Aldrich is internationally recognized for its artist-centric programs and visionary exhibitions.
 It presents first solo museum exhibitions by emerging artists, significant exhibitions of established artists, and thematic group exhibitions.

-Since its founding, The Aldrich’s innovative exhibitions have presented the work of more than 8,000 remarkable artists and have often been the first to introduce the work of now-acclaimed artists, including Eva Hesse, Robert Smithson, Frank Stella, Jack Whitten, Ann Hamilton, Olafur Eliasson, Huma Bhabha, KAWS, Mark Dion, and Shahzia Sikander, among many others.
+Since its founding, The Aldrich has presented the work of more than 8,000 remarkable artists and has often been the first to introduce the work of now-acclaimed artists, including Eva Hesse, Robert Smithson, Frank Stella, Jack Whitten, Ann Hamilton, Olafur Eliasson, Huma Bhabha, KAWS, Mark Dion, and Shahzia Sikander, among many others.